JBL unveils yet another trio of true wireless earbuds at CES 2022

 The Reflect Aero are a little less impressive on the technical side – for instance, their 6.8mm dynamic drivers are smaller than those of their siblings.
 Larger drivers displace more air to create a more powerful sound, so the Reflect Aero may not pack as much of a sonic punch.

-The battery life is lower too, with up to 24 hours of playback – but they’re still packing the same microphones, noise cancellation technology and voice controls as the Live Pro 2, all for $30 less.
+The battery life is lower too, with up to 24 hours of playback – they are, however, still rocking the same microphones, noise cancellation technology and voice controls as the Live Pro 2.

 We’re bound to see plenty more true wireless tech unveiled at CES 2022, but JBL clearly intends to lay a marker in the sand when it comes to the amount of audio products one company can announce in a given period.